alexeygumirov/xmonad-xmobar-laptop/README.md

 Full `xmonad.hs` configuration you can find [here](.xmonad/xmonad.hs).
 Here is just show essential part of the code.

 I use `XMonad.Layout.IndependentScreens` to detect number of screens.
 Then I put myLogHook in a separate definition (you can check it in the configuration file).
-It allows to make `main` part short can clean and I can easier redirect log to both `xmobar` pipes when they are open.
+It allows to make `main` part short and clean and I can easier redirect log to both `xmobar` pipes when they are open.

 And then in the `main` function: